The Osborne: Entrance foyer and lobby

 The entrance foyer and lobby form a connected space.
 The decorative details were designed by architect Stanford White, muralist John La Farge, and designer Jacob Adolphus Holzer.
-The lobby was mainly the work of Holzer and is designed with marble, mosaics, murals, gilded surfaces, and leaded glass.
+The lobby was mainly the work of Holzer and is designed in marble, mosaics, murals, gilded surfaces, and leaded glass.
 The Tiffany glass in the foyer and lobby, created by Louis Comfort Tiffany, was reputed to be Tiffany's first decorating job.
-Sculptor Augustus Saint-Gaudens was also involved in the foyer and lobby's design.
+The sculptor Augustus Saint-Gaudens was also involved in the foyer and lobby's design.
+The spaces are decorated in shades of red, green, and blue.
+According to the writer Elizabeth Hawes, the building's lobby "had been designed to overwhelm, to transport".

 The entrance foyer measures 20 ft square with a 20-foot ceiling.
-It is connected to the lobby proper by a short flight of marble and copper steps.
+It is connected to the lobby by a short flight of marble and copper steps.

 The lobby extends north of the foyer and measures 92 by 14 ft, with a ceiling 15 ft high.
 The floors contain mosaics made of small tiles, alternating with Italian marble slabs.
 The western and eastern walls of the lobby contain marble wainscoting, interspersed with plaster plaques of nude figures and garlands, designed to resemble bronze.
 Carved-plaster cap friezes and mosaic tiles run along the walls.
 Above the wainscot, the walls feature a silver-gilt wall surface, as well as carvings, mosaic tiles, and roundels.
 There are marble niches with benches, as well as Tiffany mosaics and stained glass on the niche walls.
 The Osborne was the first building to use foil-backed mosaics in a nonreligious setting.
 The ceiling, which is coffered, is painted in red and blue tones and gold leaf, in a manner similar to the ceiling at J. P. Morgan's 36th Street library.
 The space is lit by four copper chandeliers and sixteen bronze double sconces.
 Two marble staircases lead from the lobby.

+In addition to the lobby and entrance foyer, there were other communal spaces within the building, giving it the feel of an enclosed community.
+On the second floor was a banquet room.
+There was a private billiards room, as well as a florist's shop, doctor's office, and chemist in the basement.
+The original plans called for a rooftop croquet lawn, which was not built.